 A key aspect of this phase is the design of the reward function, which serves as the guiding signal for the RL-based fine-tuning process.
 To ensure that the generated instructions are compatible with the editor model and lead to meaningful summary corrections, the reward function is formulated based on the edited summary, which is generated by the editor model using prompts that include the source documents, initial summaries, and editing instructions provided by the instructor model (see the example prompt shown at right-bottom of Figure~\ref{fig:training}).

-To quantify the quality of the edited summary, we employ a scoring function $f(\cdot)$ that measures the extent to which the summary fulfills the user's requirements.
-As we focus on the coverage and factualness of the generated summaries as the user's requirements, the scoring function $f(\cdot)$ is then set as the sum of ROUGE score and knowledge coverage, which measures the similarity of the entity level coverage with the reference summaries,
+To quantify the quality of the edited summary, we employ a scoring function $f(\cdot)$ that measures the extent to which the summary fulfills the user's preference.
+As we focus on the coverage and factual consistency of the generated summaries as the user's requirements, the scoring function $f(\cdot)$ is then set as the sum of ROUGE score and knowledge coverage, which measures the similarity of the entity level coverage with the reference summaries,